boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 [^stability]: A general note on API stability

-    While the majority of the APIs discussed above are expected to be mostly stable.
-Temporal is still a stage 3 proposal that is not fully accepted into the ECMAScript specification.
+    While the majority of the APIs discussed above are expected to be mostly stable, Temporal is still a stage 3 proposal that is not fully accepted into the ECMAScript specification.
 Any normative change that may be made upstream in the ECMAScript or ECMA402 specification will also be reflected in `temporal_rs`.